FabLabLimerick/fablab.saul.ie-2016/_collection_events/2017-02-10-EVENT-ivan-owen-workshop.md

 layout: single-event
 category: events

-excerpt: "U.S. artist Ivan Owen and local puppeteer Emma Fisher will host an imaginative masterclass to guide you through designing & building your own laser cut mechanical shadow puppets!
+excerpt: "An imaginative masterclass to guide you through designing & building your own laser cut mechanical shadow puppets!
 For professionals and beginners alike."
 hours: "FEB.
 10TH/11TH"
 description: "U.S. artist Ivan Owen and local puppeteer Emma Fisher will host an imaginative masterclass to guide you through designing & building your own laser cut mechanical shadow puppets!
 For professionals and beginners alike."
 fee: "€100 per person, 10 places"